Is GST Registration Necessary for Sole Proprietorship Firms?

 3. It does not enjoy a separate legal status from the proprietor, as the proprietorship is not a distinct entity before the law.

-4. Since it has no legal status, therefore the liability of the sole proprietor is also unlimited.
+4. Since it has no legal status, the liability of the sole proprietor is also unlimited.
 As such, he is personally liable for the loss and debt of the firm.

-6. Also, the cost of indirect taxation is reduced to a great extent as all the earnings of the proprietary business is computed in the personal income of the proprietor as per the Income Tax Act, 1961.
+6. Also, the cost of indirect taxation is reduced to a great extent as all the earnings of the proprietary business are computed in the personal income of the proprietor as per the Income Tax Act, 1961.

 What Laws are Applicable to a Sole Proprietorship Business Concern?